MickleG/Robotic-Metrology/README.md

 **Implementation Requirement:**

-This assignment must be implemented in C++.
+- This assignment must be implemented in C++ within a ROS 2 package.
-Use Eigen for matrix operations and PCL (Point Cloud Library) for point cloud processing.
+- Use Eigen for matrix operations and PCL (Point Cloud Library) for point cloud processing.
-Provide a CMake project with necessary dependencies.
+- Provide a CMake-based ROS 2 package (CMakeLists.txt and package.xml included).
+- Use ROS 2 nodes to structure your implementation:
+    - One node for calibration
+    - One node for scan processing
+    - A launch file to run everything together.

 ## **Part 1: Eye-in-Hand Calibration**